Canadian Rockies / Lake Louise / Banff National Park

 - All trip organization, reservations as well as assistance with all pre- and post trip preparations

-- All food and food preparations for the 2 nights in backcountry huts
+- Breakfast and 3-course dinners for the 2 nights in backcountry huts

 - Parks Canada wilderness overnight fee